prioberoi/deep-learning-img-recognition/README.md

 The change was so extreme, I wondered if I set up the parameters incorrectly and repeated the run with a standard deviation of 0.01 instead of 1, and accuracy jumped back up to 0.9884.

-The constant weight initialization also returned terrible results with a accuracy of 0.1135:
+The constant weight initialization also returned terrible results with an accuracy of 0.1135:

 ![Plots of learning rate, loss and test accuracy of model_9](img/model_perf_9.png)